vanthao03596/laravel-paddle-webhooks/README.md

 }
 ```

-We highly recommend that you make this job queueable, because this will minimize the response time of the webhook requests.
+Highly recommend that you make this job queueable, because this will minimize the response time of the webhook requests.
 This allows you to handle more Paddle webhook requests and avoid timeouts.

 After having created your job you must register it at the `jobs` array in the `paddle-webhooks.php` config file.
 The key should be the name of [the Paddle event type](https://developer.paddle.com/webhook-reference/intro) where, only [Fulfillment Webhook](https://developer.paddle.com/webhook-reference/product-fulfillment/fulfillment-webhook) will return ***fulfillment***